amanmehta-maniac/amanmehta-maniac.github.io/_posts/2018-05-04-Hello-World.md

 Here, I will (try to) give weekly updates about the status of my projects and the deliverables that I achieved within the duration of each week.
 Although this is necessity from DBpedia's code of conduct, I really enjoy writing.
 Frankly, I have been writing only personal blogs until just now.
 This is my first attempt to writing a public blog, and I am excited about it.
 Please feel free to drop your suggestions in the comment section or in an email.

+I prefer to take a always make sure that me and my mentors are at the same page with every deliverable.
+I do this my maintaining a shared document of deliverables for each upcoming week, so that there is no waste of anybody's time and effort due to misunderstanding. :)

 You can find my proposal [here](https://drive.google.com/open?id=1c41xgYnwj3m8fNUomo4jVbdCQ-t6rooj).